notification-system/docs/backend-initial-spec.md

 # Projects
 ## System.AppHost
-The main starting point to run a local instance of the notification system.
-This is build on top of .NET Aspire to help manage local environment.
+The main starting point to run a local instance of the system.
+This is built on top of .NET Aspire to help manage local environment.

-## Benchmarks
-Simple console app used to execute benchmark testing.

 ## TODO
 * Aliasing for locations